luifa04/AlkemyProject/README.md

 Visit [ONG-API on Render](https://ong-api-mscx.onrender.com/swagger-ui.html#) to explore the live application!

+**Recommendation for Testing:**

+If you want to interact with the deployed API, it is recommended to use testing tools like [Postman](https://www.postman.com/) to work with the user registration token in a more user-friendly manner.

+Feel free to explore and test the API using these tools!

 ## Instructions for Local Execution

 Follow these steps to run the project on your local machine: